 Meanwhile, in a medium bowl, stir together 4 tablespoons lime juice with onion, tomato puree, ketchup, cilantro, orange juice, and jalapeño.

 In a medium pot, combine 2 quarts cold water with remaining 2 tablespoons lime juice and 2 tablespoons salt.
 Add shrimp, set over medium-high heat, and cook, stirring occasionally, until temperature reaches 170°F on an instant-read thermometer and shrimp are just cooked through; adjust heat to make sure temperature does not go over 170°F.

 Drain shrimp carefully, rinse under cold running water, then drain well.
 Cut shrimp into 1/2-inch pieces.
 Add shrimp to bowl with sauce and toss to combine.
+Taste, then add more lime juice if desired.
 Top with avocado and serve immediately with saltines and hot sauce.